G-Drennan/MTRX2700_MP_Tue2pm_G6/minutes.md

 The problem faced by individuals were discussed.
 Some problems were resolved by the tutor while others will need to be look into in depth.

 Problem faced include:
-- compiling error for GUI interfacing
+- compiling error for GUI interfacing(fixed by Giaan)
-- broken code for laser array when it is defined in main instead of global
+- broken code for laser array when it is defined in main instead of global(fixed by Jack)
-- logic issue when shift values used in array
+- logic issue when shift values used in array(fixed by Jack)

 ----------------------------------------------------------------------------------------------
 Created outline of modules  17/05/22